meeshkan/jaymock/readme.md

 detailing how to contribute.
 Meanwhile, feel free to star this repository, open issues, and ask for more features and support.

-Please note that this project is governed by the [Unmock Community Code of Conduct](https://github.com/unmock/code-of-conduct).
+Please note that this project is governed by the [Meeshkan Community Code of Conduct](https://github.com/unmock/code-of-conduct).
 By participating in this project, you agree to abide by its terms.

 ## Credits